Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 deterministically but lazily removes the expired pending-work link.
 Expiry does not revoke released signatures or erase the latch: owner reserve and callback readiness remain until symmetric completion or explicit erase.

+Hook emission is a first-class but separately bounded intent source.
+One Hook execution may reserve at most `maxExportsPerHook` exports (currently two), and those wrappers also consume the normal emitted-transaction allowance.
+An emitted `ttEXPORT` must carry an intent and reference a pre-existing committee digest; it cannot inline-create a committee roster.
+The protocol constant and the Hook ABI's `max_export` constant must remain equal.

 **INV-13 - Return callbacks remain owner-authorized Imports.**
 An XPOP whose proven target transaction carries `sfTicketSequence` takes the